pingcap/docs-cn/v3.1/tidb-in-kubernetes/maintain/backup-and-restore.md

 ## Incremental backup

-Incremental backup uses [TiDB Binlog](/v3.1/reference/tidb-binlog/overview.md) to collect binlog data from TiDB and provide real-time backup and replication to downstream platforms.
+Incremental backup uses [TiDB Binlog](/v3.1/reference/tidb-binlog/overview.md) to collect binlog data from TiDB and provide near real-time backup and replication to downstream platforms.

 For the detailed guide of maintaining TiDB Binlog in Kubernetes, refer to [TiDB Binlog](/v3.1/tidb-in-kubernetes/maintain/tidb-binlog.md).